CCAD alum Mary Lou Alpert on women in design & why she’s paying it forward

 Now living in Yorktown, New York, Alpert has maintained an active creative and professional practice over the years, including the design of an apple-themed poster for the New York Botanical Garden that, notably, was included in a portrait of Apple Inc. co-founder Steve Jobs.

-In addition, Alpert’s sculptures have been exhibited in New York, and she has also worked as an independent curator for the Katonah Museum of Art in Katonah, New York, and the Green Hill Invitationals in Yorktown, an alternative gallery space that she established in 1989.
-Alpert is currently a board member of the Katonah Museum of Art’s Artists Association.
+In addition, Alpert’s sculptures have been exhibited in New York, and she has also worked as Project Director for the Katonah Museum of Art in Katonah, New York, as well as serving as a member of the museum's Board of Trustees.
+In 1989, Alpert established Green Hill Invitationals, an alternative space gallery located in Yorktown, exhibiting ceramics, sculpture, painting, and photography.

 Below, Alpert discusses her time at CCAD (including a rigorous class taught by President Canzani), her career, and what the future holds for art and design.